-An ongoing grant implemented by IFPRI is expected to work on a: "Strategic Partnership to Develop Innovative Policies on Climate Change Mitigation and Market Access".
-This grant is further discussed in Chapter VI.
+100 An ongoing grant implemented by IFPRI is expected to work on a: "Strategic Partnership to Develop Innovative Policies on Climate Change Mitigation and Market Access".
+This grant is further discussed in chapter VI.
+101 The cover grass protecting the slope of the dam is burnt by bushfire; the stones protecting the upstream slope of the

-The cover grass protecting the slope of the dam is burnt by bushfire; the stones protecting the upstream slope of the dam are being removed; the shoreline of the reservoir is being cropped; and the reservoir catchment area is not being protected.
+101 The cover grass protecting the slope of the dam is burnt by bushfire; the stones protecting the upstream slope of the dam are being removed; the shoreline of the reservoir is being cropped; and the reservoir catchment area is not being protected.